mathisbukowski/mathisbukowski/README.md

 ## 🚦 Last commits on all repositories

+🔸 - refactor(liquibase): adding a first changelog at 2024-09-26 21:15:49 CEST in [nest-liquibase](https://github.com/mathisbukowski/nest-liquibase)

 🔸 - refactor(liquibase): refactor setup with custom value at 2024-09-24 22:52:52 CEST in [nest-liquibase](https://github.com/mathisbukowski/nest-liquibase)

 🔸 - feat(socle): adding dockercompose for adding bdd for the test project at 2024-09-24 22:07:50 CEST in [nest-liquibase](https://github.com/mathisbukowski/nest-liquibase)